Understanding Under & Over Stimulated Child Behaviors

 The child who has over stimulated senses will usually show signs of irritability, they may scream to drown out noise, tantrums, they may be non-verbal, try to run away, and show signs of nervousness or anger.

 The child whose senses are under stimulated may show signs of moodiness, they may be very quiet, they may rock, chew their clothing, and have no or low energy/motivation.

-Something must be happening to cause these behaviors to come out in a child.
+Something must be happening to cause these behaviors to come out in a young child.

 For a child whose senses are over stimulated they may react in the ways noted above due to:

 - things moving too fast and its overwhelming

 - lights are too bright

 - things may feel scratchy (clothing tags, certain materials, etc.)

 certain food textures may be painful to them

 A child whose senses are under stimulated is most likely experiencing mental and emotional shut down from boredom, and they will be spaced out and/or unfocused.